scripting/feedlandSupport/docs/yourfeed.md

 # Your FeedLand feed

-FeedLand is designed to be a feed-based alternative to social media apps like Twitter, Bluesky, Mastodon.
+FeedLand takes a social media approach to feeds, like Twitter, Bluesky, Mastodon or Threads.

 Like those products FeedLand is two-way, so in addition to reading, you can also write.

-This page explains how that works

 ### How to